-In Chapter 1 the term microbe, or microorganism, was used extensively because this book is about microbes, particularly those relatively few that are pathogens.
-The term microbe was not defined or even adequately described, but the six groups of microbes were named-bacteria, viruses, protozoans, unicellular algae, fungi, and prions.
-(Worms, biologically known as helminths, are frequently included in microbiology texts even though they are not microbes because many species cause infections resembling microbial infections.)
+In the introductory section the term microbe has been used extensively because this text is about microbes, particularly those relatively few that are pathogens.
+The term microbe was not defined or even adequately described, but the six groups of microbes were named-prions, viruses, bacteria, protozoans, unicellular algae, and fungi.
+(Worms, biologically known as helminths, are frequently included in microbiology texts even though they are not microbes because a number of species cause infections resembling microbial infections.)